manticoresoftware/manticoresearch/docs/indexing/delta_index_updates.rst

         path = /path/to/delta
     }

+A better split variable is to use a timestamp  column instead of the ID as timestamps can track not just new documents, but also modified ones.

+For the datasets that can have documents modified or deleted, the delta index should also provide a list with documents that sufffered changes in order to be suppressed and not be used in search queries.
+This is achieved with the feature called Kill lists.
+The document ids to be killed can be provided in an auxiliary query defined by :ref:`sql_query_killlist <sql_query_killlist>`.
+The delta must point the indexes for which the kill-lists will be applied by  directive :ref:`killlist_target <killlist_target>`.
+The effect of kill-lists is permanent on the target index, meaning even if the search is made without the delta index, the suppressed documents will not appear in searches.

 Note how we're overriding ``sql_query_pre`` in the delta source.
 We need to explicitly have that override.
 Otherwise ``REPLACE`` query would be run when indexing delta source too, effectively nullifying it.
 However,